 1.0 Applications for membership

-Every person or organisation who pays rates, rent, or who resides in the district, and who meets the library's membership requirements, shall be entitled to a membership.
+Every person or organisation who pays rates, rent, or who resides in the district, and meets the library's membership requirements, shall be entitled to a membership.
 Applicants are required to provide their contact details for the purpose of the library administering their membership.
 The library will collect and store members’ contact information in accordance with the Privacy Act 2020.
-The library reserves the right to ask any applicant for membership for proof of membership eligibility, for example proof of address or photo identification.
+The library reserves the right to ask any applicant for membership for proof of eligibility, e.g., photo identification or proof of address.
 Members can take out items free of charge, however the library reserves the right to impose borrowing fees for some items.

 2.0 Children's borrowing